 What is a Time Aligned Studio Monitor?

-Time alignment is when the motor, or magnet--the acoustic centers--of different drivers are on the same plane, so the air being pushed starts on the same plane.
+To mechanically time align a speaker or monitor, the acoustic centers (where the sound starts) of different drivers need to be on the same plane, so the air being pushed starts on the same plane.
 The practical effect of this is that sound from each driver reaches your ears at the same time.
 If you have a two way monitor, that means sound from the tweeter and woofer get to your ears at the same time, making the drivers aligned in time.

+A lot of studio monitors and speakers are not time aligned simply because it's more expensive in development, parts and manufacturing.
 Most designs have the drivers mounted to the front baffle of the assembly, or the front panel of the speaker.
-Woofers, especially inexpensive ones, tend to be much bigger and deeper than the tweeters they’re paired with, with the motor of the woofer behind the motor of the tweeters.
-Therefore, sound from the tweeters will reach your ears before the woofer.
-Below 80Hz, this isn’t that big of a deal because we can’t really perceive direction below that threshold, but above it does become a problem.
+Woofers, especially inexpensive ones, tend to be much bigger and physically deeper than the tweeters they’re paired with, with the motor of the woofer well behind the motor of the tweeters.
+Therefore, sound from the tweeters will reach your ears before the woofer, smearing the soundstage.

 Why This Matters